 Song #372: “Autumn Sweater” by Yo La Tengo.

-I am going to post a video below for a song called, “Autumn Sweater” that just shows the lyrics so that you can understand the live performance better when you see that below, as well.
-That live video is amazing because the band is performing in a record shop, making small talk with the crowd and then, just like that, they burst into this beautiful song, creating something lovely where, only moments before, there was only silence.
+I am going to post a lyrics video below for a song called “Autumn Sweater” so that you can understand the live performance better when you see that below, too.
+That live video is amazing because the band is performing in a record shop.
+They are making small talk with the crowd and then, just like that, they burst into this beautiful song.
+They created something lovely where only moments before there had been silence.

-The link to the video for “Autumn Sweater” by Yo La Tengo”, can be found here.
+The link to the lyrics video for “Autumn Sweater” by Yo La Tengo can be found here.